 Enhanced Board Leadership Structure.
 The Board regularly evaluates its leadership structure to ensure the best interests of the company and its stockholders are represented.
-The Board leadership structure is currently comprised of an Executive Chairman, who was formerly the company's Chief Executive Officer, and a Lead Independent Director.

-The role of Lead Independent Director was established in 2019 to provide strong independent leadership for the Board.
-The Lead Independent Director's responsibilities include presiding over all meetings of the Board at which the Executive Chairman is not present, calling meetings of independent directors and functioning as a liaison with the Executive Chairman.
+The Board leadership structure is currently comprised of (1) a combined Chairman of the Board and Chief Executive Officer and (2) a Lead Independent Director.
+In response to stockholder feedback, the role of Lead Independent Director was established to provide strong independent leadership for the Board.
+The Lead Independent Director's responsibilities include presiding over all meetings of the Board at which the Chairman is not present, calling meetings of independent directors and functioning as a liaison with the Chairman.